Become a Junior Counselor

 What are the qualifications?

-Junior Counselors must be 13 or older, and will need to attend a pre-camp training session.
+Junior Counselors must be 13 or older.
 Staff and children depend upon the JCs to arrive on time and ready for work each day that they are scheduled.
 Successful JCs will be mature, reliable, flexible, energetic and creative!

 What are the benefits?

 Working at camp helps develop responsibility, independence, adaptability and teamwork.
-At the end of the program, JCs receive a letter from the Nature Center, testifying to their hours worked which can be used on a resume, college application, or school-required community service hours.
+At the end of the program, JCs can request a letter from the Nature Center, testifying to their hours worked which can be used on a resume, college application, or school-required community service hours.

 Do I need to attend training?